 Violin

-His great interest in new music has led to collaborations with composers such as Joan Tower, Pascal Le Boeuf, Jungyoon Wie, Peter Askim, inti figgis-vizueta, Luke Haaksma and Du Yun.
+Kadamani-González is a member of the Setas Piano Trio, which was awarded First Prize at the 2025 Plowman Chamber Music Competition.
+His great interest in new music has led to collaborations with composers Joan Tower, Pascal Le Boeuf, Jungyoon Wie, Peter Askim, Inti Figgis-Vizueta, Luke Haaksma, and Du Yun.

 In recognition of his commitment to music as a force for social development, he was named the 2022 winner of the Vision Possible Scholarship Competition.
 He has also served as a mentor to young underprivileged musicians through his volunteer work with Through the Staff.
-As a speaker, Kadamani-González has presented TEDx talks exploring music as a medium for poetic historical representation.
-During the 2025–2026 season, he is serving as Musician-in-Residence at Springwell Senior Living in Baltimore, designing weekly programs that engage and uplift the local community.
+As a speaker, Kadamani González has presented TEDx talks exploring music as a medium for poetic historical representation.
+During the 2025–2026 season, he is serving as Musician-in-Residence at Springwell Senior Living in Baltimore, presenting weekly programs that engage and uplift the local community.

 Also an emerging composer, Kadamani-González seeks to bring traditional Colombian idioms to the concert stage.
 His recent works include Fuga Colombiana for two violins and Fantasía Bambuco for solo violin.